cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

     **4.f** Validate your model, and expect that there are no errors.

 Step 5: Import the initial conditions and parameters
 ====================================================

-When you import something, it isn't instantiated in the model properly until the model is flattened.
+When you import something, it isn't instantiated in the model proper until the model is flattened.
 Because it's easier to work with unflattened models later on (if you want to vary their ingredients etc), you will probably find that you need to connect imported components to local ones, or to other imported ones before the model is flattened.
 This creates a problem as the variables in those imported components can't yet be referenced.
-The way around this is to create "dummy" variables in the imported component placeholders you created (as in step 4.c, for example).
+The way around this is to create "dummy" variables in the imported component place-holders you created (as in step 4.c, for example).
-Note that these need to have the same name as the variables in the import, and will be over-written by the "real" ones when the model is flattened.
+Note that these need to have the same names as the variables in the import, and will be over-written by the "real" ones when the model is flattened.

 .. container:: dothis